AfricasTalkingTalent/InfraCodeChallengeSeptember2018/README.md

 When the program is invoked, it should send 3 bytes to the server on port 24240.
 The three bytes are the byte representing the function, and the two arguments to the function.
 The program should read one byte from the server, print it, print a newline character, and exit.

-### Task Workflow:
-1. User logs in or signs up for the application
-2. User is able to create a list of contacts saving their name and phone numbers
-3. The user is able to create a message and select a list of contacts to send SMSs to
-4. Once they hit send, the messages ought to be sent to the list of contacts specified
-5. Ensure your service is accessible online.
-You can use the free tiers of [Heroku](https://www.heroku.com/)

 # Working on the Code Challenge
 1.Fork the code challenge repository provided.